Bira/octopus-carnival/_drafts/wir-mm-4e-umber-hulk.md

 The sample encounter is level 13, 2 umber hulks and 2 drow warriors.

-This is one of the instances where the hulks from the Monster Vault are much better than the ones from the Monster Manual.
-If you have the Vault, you can disregard the MM entry entirely.
+The hulks from the Monster Vault are much better than the ones from the Monster Manual.
+If you have the Vault, you can disregard the MM versions entirely.

 I like Umber Hulks!
 They're a big dumb brute monster with some really interesting tricks to go with he usual physical attacks.
 Fighting them requires